3mcd/byda/README.md

 ##Callbacks
 ------

 You can pass a callback to the `byda()` function as the second parameter.
-The function will be executed with two parameters: `collections` and `data`.
+The function will be executed with two parameters: `flash` and `data`.

 ###flash